jkaninda/goma-gateway/docs/usermanual/route.md

 - **`contentType`** (`string`): Specifies the `Content-Type` header of the response, such as `application/json` or `text/plain`.
 - **`errors`** (`array`): A collection of error configurations defining which HTTP status codes to intercept and their corresponding custom responses.

+## TLS Configuration

+Goma Gateway allows you to define route TLS certificates for securing route.

+These certificates are used to encrypt traffic between clients and the gateway.

+#### Keys Configuration

+You can define a list of TLS certificates for the route using the following keys:

+- **`cert`** (`string`):
+  Specifies the TLS certificate.
+This can be provided as:
+  - A file path to the certificate.
+  - Raw certificate content.
+  - A base64-encoded certificate.

+- **`key`** (`string`):
+  Specifies the private key corresponding to the TLS certificate.

+  This can be provided as:
+  - A file path to the private key.
+  - Raw private key content.
+  - A base64-encoded private key.

+---
 ## Additional Options

 - **`disableHostForwarding`** (`boolean`): Disables proxy host forwarding for improved security.